chase-seibert/blog/_drafts/laying-someone-off.md

 ## Afterwards

-The real hard part comes afterwards.
+The real hard part comes afterward.
 You now have to bring together a bunch of people who are hurting emotionally, help them pick up and pieces and move forward.
 Luckily, this looks much more like what you need to do all the time to be a good manager.
 It will be tough, but it's not as outside your wheelhouse